loganprit/rock-paper-scissors-java/README.md

 This is a simple Rock Paper Scissors game written in Java.
 The game is played in the console.

-It's literally just me practicing writing classes and methods in Java.
+I'm just practicing writing classes and methods in Java.

 ## How to play
 1. Clone the repository